disjfa/symfony-grunt-sass/README.md

 - `app/Resources/views/base.html.twig`: modified the `stylesheets` and `javascripts` block to load these assets based on the above `app_assets` configuration (`app.debug=true`: source is used, `app.debug=false`: min is used)

+### Bower files and info

+I added a default setup for bootstrap and fontawesome for example usage.
+The source.scss has a link to these files.
+In a grunt task i use a copy command to copy the fonts to the web/fonts directory.
+These are just used for example usage, if you want to use some other library you can just change them and create something awesome.

 ### Other Changes

 - Removed Assetic